geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 $$f(\boldsymbol{x}+\boldsymbol{p}) = \frac{1}{2}\lVert \boldsymbol{r}(\boldsymbol{x}+\boldsymbol{p})\rVert^2$$,
 we can see that what we did so far actually implies a linear approximation of the residuals $$\boldsymbol{r}(\boldsymbol{x}+\boldsymbol{p}) \approx \boldsymbol{r}(\boldsymbol{x}) + \boldsymbol{J}(\boldsymbol{x})\boldsymbol{p}$$.
 Fascinating, but let's get on with it.
-Now we have taken to big steps on the way to solving least squares problem with the Dogleg algorithm, but we still need to know the first thing about the Dogleg algorithm.
+Now we have taken two big steps on the way to solving least squares problem with the Dogleg algorithm, but we still need to know the first thing about the Dogleg algorithm.
 So let's look into that next.